What is a VPN?

 - Deceptive marketing strategies

 Again we see an expensive VPN when paid monthly and drops dramatically with a long tie in period.
 PureVPN offers a money-back guarantee as long as you haven’t consumed 3GB or over.
 This is hidden away in small print, much like other things.

 1 Year – $4.15 (Billed $49.80 every 12 months)

 A PureVPN download covers many devices, so you are pretty well covered.
-We also found when doing the PureVPN review the app interface is slick and clean looking and will appeal to new users, but it does get a little confusing in some areas once you click on one of the five options.
+When doing the PureVPN review, we also found that the app interface is slick and clean looking and will appeal to new users, but it does get a little confusing in some areas once you click on one of the five options.

 Why a Paid VPN is Best (Paid vs. Free VPN)

-One of the main ones is companies who offer free VPN’s do collect your data and on occasion sell it on for marketing purposes.
-This puts an end to a no log policy straight away.
+One of the main ones is companies who offer free VPN’s do collect your data and, on occasion, sell it for marketing purposes.
+This puts an end to a no-log policy straight away.

 Here we will take a look at free versus the best VPN providers.

 |Feature||Free VPN||Paid VPN|

 |Mobile Devices Protocol Encryption||N||Y|